bishoybassem/aws-jenkins/README.md

 * EC2 key pair for SSH access. ([guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html))

 ## Steps
+1. Clone the repository, and navigate to the clone directory.
-1. Run Terraform:
+2. Run Terraform:
    ```bash
    terraform apply -var key_pair_name=aws -var slave_count=3
    ```
    Where `key_pair_name` is the name of the key pair you created earlier, and `slave_count` is the desired number of slaves to launch.

-2. Check the output, which would look like:
+3. When finished, check the output, which would look like:
    ```
    Outputs:

    admin_pass = ****************
    jenkins_master_public_dns = ec2-35-157-225-150.eu-central-1.compute.amazonaws.com
    ```
-3. Open the shown public dns in your browser, and login as `admin` with the output password.
+4. Open the shown public dns in your browser, and login as `admin` with the output password.

-4. To SSH into one of the slaves, SSH first into the master machine and then into the slave, or shortly as:
+5. To SSH into one of the slaves, SSH first into the master machine and then into the slave, or shortly as:
    ```bash
    ssh -J admin@ec2-35-157-225-150.eu-central-1.compute.amazonaws.com admin@10.0.1.189
    ```